Drulac/template-literal/README.md

    * zup : v0.0.1
  * node v7.10.1

-template-literal doesn't have options, unlike the others
+template-literal doesn't have options, unlike the others template engine.
+It's a parts of the high speed reason.

 ## template code